BBC Radio Jersey

 BBC Radio Jersey is the BBC's local radio station serving the Bailiwick of Jersey.

-It broadcasts on FM, AM, DAB+, Freeview and via BBC Sounds from studios on Parade Road in St Helier.
+It broadcasts on FM, DAB+, Freeview and via BBC Sounds from studios on Parade Road in St Helier.
+The station ceased broadcasting on MW on 31 March 2026.

 According to RAJAR, the station has a weekly audience of 21,000 listeners and a 12.9% share as of December 2023.